Science: Key stage 1

 Forces and space: Seasonal changes

-Reflecting on their own experiences, children learn about the four seasons and the weather associated with each.
-Pupils explore how seasonal changes affect trees, daylight hours and clothing choices.
-They plan and carry out their own weather reports, considering the knowledge required for this job.
+Reflecting on their experiences, the children learn about the four seasons and their associated weather, explore how seasonal changes affect trees, daylight hours and clothing and plan and present weather reports, considering the knowledge needed for the role.

 Materials: Everyday materials

-Identifying and naming objects and the materials from which they are made.
-Pupils compare and group materials based on how they look and feel and carry out tests to sort materials based on unobservable properties.
+Identifying and naming objects and the materials from which they are made, the children compare and group materials by how they look and carry out tests to sort them based on unobservable properties.

 Animals: Sensitive bodies

-Identifying and naming body parts and conducting practical activities with the senses to spot patterns and answer questions.
+Identifying and naming body parts, the children conduct practical activities with the senses to spot patterns and answer questions.

 Animals: Comparing animals

-Comparing and grouping animals based on similarities and differences in their characteristics, physical features and diets.
+Learning about animals, the children compare and group them by similarities and differences in characteristics, physical features and diets.

 Plants: Introduction to plants

-Venturing outside, children identify and name a variety of common wild and garden plants, including deciduous and evergreen trees.
-They use magnifying glasses to observe and name plant parts and sort leaves into groups based on appearance.
-Pupils investigate if beans need water for growth and identify edible plant parts.
+Venturing outside, the children identify and name common wild and garden plants (including deciduous and evergreen trees), observe plant parts with magnifying glasses and name them, sort leaves by appearance, investigate whether beans need water to grow and identify edible plant parts.

 Making connections: Investigating science through stories

-Using picture books as inspiration, children broaden their understanding of plants and animals.
-They gather and record data to find out if taller trees have larger trunks and recap the features of different animal groups.
-They build waterproof animal homes with natural materials and sort birds according to their diet.
+Using picture books as inspiration, the children broaden their understanding of plants and animals by gathering and recording data to investigate if taller trees have larger trunks, recap the features of animal groups, build waterproof animal homes with natural materials and sort birds according to their diet.

 Year 2